hamlet-framework/db/README.md

 ## Outstanding ToDo

+- Add tracing to processor so that all transformations could be traced
-- Fix annotations on Stream package
+- Fix annotations
 - Test coverage
 - Add benchmarks